 Legal Culture Club

-The participants are all professors with a particular and close affinity to Anglo-American law, the legal culture of the USA and its effects on the continental European legal order, in particular that of Switzerland.
+The participants are all professors with a particular and close affinity to Anglo-American law and to European law and the legal culture of the USA and the EU and its effects on the continental European legal order, in particular that of Switzerland.
 Three of the participants have an institutional connection with US law schools.
 Franz Werro is tenured professor at Georgetown University Law School (, Jens Drolshammer is normally a Visiting Research Professor in the fall term at Harvard Law School.
-Urs Gasser is a close associate of research projects as part of the Berkman Center for Society and Cyberspace at Harvard Law School.
+Urs Gasser is the director of the Berkman Center for Society and Cyberspace at Harvard University.

 Starting point and catalyst

-The starting point and catalyst for this Legal Culture Club are issues such as: what attitude do we take to the supposed tendency for an "Americanization of the Swiss legal order"?
+The starting point and catalyst for this Legal Culture Club were issues such as: what attitude do we take to the supposed tendency for an “Americanization of the Swiss legal order”?
 Are we or are we not affected, if only tangentially, by US legal culture and if so how do we respond to it?
 We try in this club to approach questions such as whether matters American and tendencies for Americanization really form a part of the horizon, the awareness, the sensibility, knowledge, understanding and the legal and political sphere of action of lawyers, particularly those in Switzerland, when it comes to the significance and effect of US legal culture both generally and on Switzerland?
+The same issues are relevant in the complex relationship of Switzerland with the European Union.

 We take the position that this phenomenon is significant for Switzerland; that its effect and scope have been insufficiently recognized and that too little account has been taken of it in the way that various aspects of the Swiss legal system are structured and dealt with in practice.
 We believe that current engagement with this phenomenon is neither broad or deep enough given its importance – and particularly given the effects of the information society in the field of law-effects that have been induced and are largely controlled by the USA.